evokegaming/guides/README.md

 * [Misc](#misc)

 ## Source Code Layout

-> Nearly everybody is convinced that every style but their own is
-> ugly and unreadable.
-Leave out the "but their own" and they're
-> probably right... <br/>
-> -- Jerry Coffin (on indentation)

 1. Use `UTF-8` as the source file encoding.
 1. Use two **spaces** per indentation level.